cnexah/DeepLineEncoding/README.md

 ```
 ## Monocular 3D Object Detection
 Only support a single GPU
-Please modify the path in config/config.py (for train and val) and config/config_test.py(for test)
+Please modify the path in config/config.py (for train and val) and config/config_test.py(for train and test)
 Precompute:
 ```
 python scripts/imdb_precompute_3d.py --config=config/config.py # for train and validation
-python scripts/imdb_precompute_test.py --config=config/config_test.py # for test
+python scripts/imdb_precompute_test.py --config=config/config_test.py # for train and test
 ```
 Train:
 ```